jepaur5/2021_07_08_iqtcub_md/_episodes/02-setup.md

 >
 {: .prereq}

-Once you have downloaded the files you can go into the `files_ambertools4cp2k` folder and proceed to the next section:
+Once you have downloaded the files you can go into the `files_MDbasictutorial` folder and proceed to the next section:

 ~~~
-cd files_ambertools4cp2k
+cd files_MDbasictutorial
 ~~~
 {: .language-bash}